dfki-asr/aida/README.md

                            sp:where  ( _:b1 _:b2 _:b3 _:b0 _:b4 )
                          ] .
 ```
-This tells your Linked Data agent, *what* will happen when executing `http://localhost:8080/api/actions/startMeasurement`, and of course how to this affordance.
+This tells your Linked Data agent, *what* will happen when executing `http://localhost:8080/api/actions/startMeasurement`, and *how* to this affordance.

 ## Contributing
 Contributions are very welcome.